mdomlop/batterylevel/man/en/batterylevel.1.md

 actions based on it.

 When `batterylevel` is executed without options it will read the config file in `/etc/batterylevel.ini` and will print text advices to stdout.
-It also plays some sounds through beep speaker if the necessary module (pcspkr) are avaible.
+It `-m` option was provided also plays some sounds through beep speaker if the necessary module (pcspkr) are avaible.
 Is posible to set a specific command for custom actions in configuration file.
 By default custom actions are poweroff the system for alarm status and sync for warning status.

 If there are not a configuration file the program will catch the default options hardcoded in source.
 Commandline options will overwrite the precedent values.